vasil-sarandev/Knowledge-base/topics/system-design/cheatsheet.md

 ---
 ## Messaging Design Patterns

+ **Sequential Convoy**
-- **Sequential Convoy** - A pattern that allows for the execution of a series of tasks, or convoy, in a specific order.
+	A pattern that allows for the execution of a series of tasks, or convoy, in a specific order.
 This pattern can be used to ensure that a set of dependent tasks are executed in the correct order and to handle errors or failures during the execution of the tasks.
+- **Scheduler-Agent-Supervisor**
-- **Scheduler-Agent-Supervisor** - Coordinate a set of distributed actions as a single operation.
+	Coordinate a set of distributed actions as a single operation.
 If any of the actions fail, try to handle the failures transparently, or else undo the work that was performed, so the entire operation succeeds or fails as a whole.
-- **Pub/sub (publish-subscribe) pattern** - Enable an application to announce events to multiple interested consumers asynchronously, without coupling the senders to the receivers.
+- **Pub/sub (publish-subscribe) pattern**
+	Enable an application to announce events to multiple interested consumers asynchronously, without coupling the senders to the receivers.
 This is the opposite of Message Queues where a message is consumed only by a single subscriber.
 Popular Message Queues / Brokers offer implementations for pub/sub.
-- **Priority Queue** - Prioritize requests sent to services so that requests with a higher priority are received and processed more quickly than those with a lower priority.
+- **Priority Queue**
+	Prioritize requests sent to services so that requests with a higher priority are received and processed more quickly than those with a lower priority.
-- **Pipes and Filters** - Decompose a task that performs complex processing into a series of separate elements that can be reused.
+- **Pipes and Filters**
+	Decompose a task that performs complex processing into a series of separate elements that can be reused.
 This can improve performance, scalability, and reusability by allowing task elements that perform the processing to be deployed and scaled independently.
 E.g - CI/CD : lint, test, build, deploy, ...
+- **Choreography**
-- **Choreography** - Each service listens for and reacts to events on a shared message bus, then emits new events without a central coordinator.
+	Each service listens for and reacts to events on a shared message bus, then emits new events without a central coordinator.
 Services coordinate indirectly through event chains, enabling loose coupling but requiring careful design to manage flow, errors, and dependencies.
-- **Claim-Check pattern** - In order to not overload our messaging service / queue, messages should be kept small.
+- **Claim-Check pattern**
+	In order to not overload our messaging service / queue, messages should be kept small.
 If we need to include large data, we can replace it with a claim-check token that allows another service to retrieve the large data from a data store, instead of sending it to the message queue.

 ---
 ## Design & Implementation

+- **Strangler Fig**
+	Incrementally migrate a legacy system by gradually replacing specific pieces of functionality with new applications and services.
+- **Sidecar Pattern**
+	Deploy components of an application into a separate process or container to provide isolation and encapsulation.
+	The Sidecar is attached to a parent application and provides supporting features for the application.
+The sidecar also shares the same lifecycle as the parent application, being created and retired alongside the parent.
+	E.x - Authentication.
+The Sidecar can intercept requests and add API keys, Bearer Tokens or it can intercept and validate incoming requests.
+Other examples: logs, metrics, proxying
+- **Leader Election**
+	Coordinate the actions performed by a collection of collaborating instances in a distributed application by electing one instance as the leader that assumes responsibility for managing the others.
+In essence it's a distributed Mutex that's managed by the Leader, so instances don't overwrite each other's changes.
+- **CQRS - Command and Query Responsibility Segregation** A pattern that separates read and update operations for a data store.
+Implementing CQRS in your application can maximize its performance, scalability, and security.
+- **Ambassador**
+	An Ambassador Service is a specific type of *Sidecar* that acts as a proxy between our main application and the Remote Services.
+The Ambassador handles implementations such as Retry, Authentication, Circuit Breaking, Logs, Monitoring, Security.
+- **Gateway Routing**
+	Route requests to multiple services or multiple service instances using a single endpoint.
+- **Gateway Aggregation**
+	This pattern is useful when a client must make multiple calls to different backend systems to perform an operation.
+With Gateway Aggregation, the Gateway Makes the requests, combines their responses, and sends the aggregated result to the client.
+- **External Config Store**
+	Move configuration information out of the application deployment package to a centralized location.
+This can provide opportunities for easier management and control of configuration data, and for sharing configuration data across applications and application instances.
+- **Backend for Frontend (BFF)**
+	Create separate backend services to be consumed by specific frontend applications or interfaces.
+This pattern is useful when you want to avoid customizing a single backend for multiple interfaces.
+- **Anti-Corruption Layer**
+	Implement a facade or adapter layer between different subsystems that don't share the same semantics.
+This layer translates requests that one subsystem makes to the other subsystem.